-During 2016, we distributed \$0.8 million to CST with respect to the IDRs.
-The distributions declared since March 2014 exceed the threshold and IDRs have participated in distributions since that date.
+During 2016, we distributed \$1.6 million to CST with respect to the IDRs.
+The distributions declared since March 2014 exceed the relevant threshold for distributions to the holders of the IDRs and IDRs have participated in distributions since that date.